CrystalFerrai/ValheimMods/readme.md

 This repository hosts all of the Valheim mods created by Crystal.
 The primary intent of this repo is to serve as a reference for people who want to see how the mods work.
 If you are considering using code from this repo for your own projects, please read the license.txt file included at the root of the repo for redistribution details.

+## Releases

+Currently, mod releases are only being published to [Thunderstore](https://valheim.thunderstore.io/package/Crystal/).
+You can download releases from there, or you can install and use [r2modman](https://valheim.thunderstore.io/package/ebkr/r2modman/) to download and manage the mods for you (recommended).

 ## How to Build

 For easier development, all mods are part of the same repo and share the same Visual Studio solution.
 Each mod is a separate project within the solution.